Stumptown Coffee Roasters

 Stumptown Coffee Roasters is a coffee roaster and retailer based in Portland, Oregon, United States.
-The chain's flagship café and roastery opened in 1999.
-Three other cafes, a roastery and a tasting annex have since opened in Portland, as well as locations in Seattle, New York, Los Angeles, Chicago, and New Orleans.
+The chain's first location opened in 1999.
+Three other cafes, a roastery and a tasting annex have since opened in Portland, as well as locations in Seattle, New York, and Pasadena.
 Stumptown is owned by Peet's Coffee, which in turn is owned by JAB Holding Company.
 The company was an early innovator with cold brew coffee in nitro cans and have continued to develop other cold brew product innovations.

-Business model
+History

 Founder Duane Sorenson and Stumptown Coffee Roasters have been labeled as part of the third wave of coffee movement.
 Sorenson and his employees visited coffee farms in person and reportedly paid high prices for beans, occasionally three or four times the fair trade price.
 He once set the record for highest price ever paid for coffee beans.